To provide a sustainable supply of forest resources to Alaskans.

 Timber Sale Program, Outside Southern Southeast Alaska: Displayed as Thousand Board Feet Offered and Sold per Fiscal Year

 Analysis of results and challenges: The division continues to work on supporting, developing new opportunities, and maintaining the flow of timber to support the existing industry outside Southern Southeast Alaska.
 The saw log demand remains stable while the firewood and biomass industry in Interior Alaska has shrunken slightly due to lower oil prices.
-Although the biomass mills in North Pole and Tok continue to produce wood pellets and pellet logs and distribute their products though-out Alaska.
+Although the biomass mills in North Pole, Tok and Fairbanks continue to produce wood pellets, pellet logs and kiln dried firewood, they distribute their products though-out Alaska.
 The Fairbanks-Delta office is our highest revenue and volume producing office outside of Southern Southeast Alaska and historically provides 70% or more of timber in the interior.
 Past volume offered in previous fiscal years but not sold will remain for sale over the counter at each area office.
 Spruce Beetle kill in the Matanuska-Susitna Valley has flooded local markets and decreased local demand for commercial firewood sales.

 Target #1: Operate the Forest Resources and Practices Act program to achieve 100% implementation of Best Management Practices (BMPs).